kestra-io/docs/content/blogs/2022-11-19-create-data-pipeline-bigquery-google-cloud.md

     interval: PT30S
     sql: SELECT * FROM `kestra-dev.ETL_demo.raw_data`
 ```
+In this YAML flow configuration, the `io.kestra.plugin.gcp.bigquery.Trigger` is set to watch a BigQuery table.
+When new rows are added to this table, it triggers the flow and executes a task for each row.

+### GCS Trigger ###
-We can also create a Flow that will trigger when a new file is uploaded to a specified folder of GCS and as an action, it will move the file to the archive folder.
+Similarly, Kestra can trigger a flow when a new file is uploaded to a specific GCS bucket.
+This flow could then, for example, move the uploaded file to an archive folder.
+Here's a YAML example of such a flow:

 ```yaml
 id: gcs-listen